single9/node-grpc-graphql-server/README.md

     // auto: false, // Set false to disable default GraphQL generator if you don't need.
     schemaPath: 'path/to/your/graphql/schema.js',
     resolverPath: 'path/to/your/graphql/resolver.js',
+    // apolloConfig: { // other config you want to configure
+    //   tracing: true
+    //}
   },
   ...
 });